March/April - date to be announced

 Start and End Times:

-Registration for this retreat will be from 4pm on Friday, 25th of Oct, with soup served at 6.15pm.
-The retreat will begin at 7.30pm with a short orientation talk and will end at approx. 1.00p.m. on Sunday the 3rd Nov.
+Registration for this retreat will be from 6pm on the first Friday, with soup served to residents at 6.30pm.
+For both those attending and on line, the retreat will begin at 7.30pm with a short orientation talk and will end at approx. 1.00p.m. on the Sunday.
 You have to attend the whole retreat.

 Coming on Retreat

 The retreat will be held in Noble Silence and participants will be keeping the Eight Precepts.
-To find out more about coming on retreat please see here: http://www.sunyatacentre.org/coming-on-retreat-at-sunyata/
+To find out more about coming on retreat please see here: http://www.sunyatacentre.org/coming-on-retreat-at-sunyata/.
+Those attending on-line will be expected to also keep these standards and in addition to follow our Best practice for online retreats.

 Cost of Retreat

 This retreat is offered on a donation (dana) basis.
-At the end of the retreat there will be an opportunity to give a donation towards the cost of hiring the centre and buying the food.
+At the end of the retreat there will be an opportunity to give a donation towards the hiring the facilities and our other costs.
+Any excess will go to future retreats and Sunyata Retreat Centre to help with their running costs.
 The teachings are free.
+The donation can be made at the retreat, or on-line using this link: Donation (choose the 'sending to a friend' option, so that no fee is deducted).

 Nick Scott has been teaching short and long retreats for 20 years with the endorsement of senior monks in the Thai Forest tradition.
 His teaching is wise and humorous, and illustrated with personal stories and insights from 45 years of meditation, including long solitary retreats and residing for 10 years at Chithurst Buddhist Monastery in England.
 He is the author of several Buddhist travel books recounting adventures with Buddhist monks.
 These can be downloaded for free at: www.nickscottbooks.com